natnaelmekuriaw/natnaelmekuriaw/README.md

 # Hi there, I'm Natnael Mekuriaw 👋

 Welcome to my GitHub!
-I'm a passionate **Full-Stack Developer** working with **React, Vue, Next.js, NestJS, Prisma, Php Laravel and more advanced technoligies and libraries**.
+I'm a passionate Full-Stack Developer and Software Engineer with over 3 years of experience in developing high-quality and reliable software products.
+I work with React, Vue, Next.js, NestJS, Prisma, PHP Laravel, and more advanced technologies and libraries.
 I love building dynamic and scalable applications. 🚀

 ## 📌 Projects